-The Sustainability Coordinator manages the campus building recycling program, game day recycling, office clean-outs, and indoor/outdoor event trash and recycling bins.
+The Sustainability Coordinator manages the campus building recycling program, game day recycling, office clean-outs, indoor/outdoor event trash and recycling bins, secure document shredding services.
 Electronics recycling is handled by the Central Receiving.
-Universal Waste Recycling is coordinated by the Office of Environmental Health and Safety with assistance from the Electrical Maintenance employees.

 Waste reduction and recycling initiatives are also promoted through education and outreach on campus and in the surrounding community.
 The UAH maintained a contract with Waste Management (WM).